 ACT=26+ MATH 1950 COMPASS=6 MATH 1950

-A student may enroll in any course at or below their level of placement.
 A student may challenge their ACT Math Sub-Score placement by taking the Algebra COMPASS exam or Calculus COMPASS Exam.

 The Algebra COMPASS Exam and Calculus COMPASS Exam are adaptive, computer based tests.
 Each test is untimed.
 A 3 hour testing window is scheduled which includes check-in, instructions, testing, and check-out.
 (Examinees exceeding the 3 hour testing window will be allowed to continue testing until finished.)
 An electronic calculator is available during the exam, therefore personal calculators are not allowed.
 A student may take the Algebra COMPASS Exam or Calculus COMPASS Exam unlimited times with no waiting period.
 ACT Math Sub-Score placement is valid for 5 years after the ACT test date.
 Algebra COMPASS Exam or Calculus COMPASS Exam results are valid for 2 years.